MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMAccount.md

 ## DESCRIPTION
 The **Get-CMAccount** cmdlet gets a Configuration Manager user account.
 The user name must be in the domain\user format.
-For more information about Configuration Manager user accounts, see [Technical Reference for Accounts Used in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/hh427337(v=technet.10)) in the TechNet library.
+For more information about Configuration Manager user accounts, see [Technical Reference for Accounts Used in Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/plan-design/hierarchy/accounts).

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.